ricardoom/dominotrono/content/portfolio/nypl.md

 svgColorClass: 'site-color--purple'
 tags: ['visual design', 'design technology']
 weight: -2
+projectRoles: ['Design Lead', 'Product Owner']
+projectClients: 'Internal Stake Holders at NYPL'
+projectCredits: 'Visual Designer (Second Storey): Jinu Yang'
+projectDate: '2015-2018'
 ---
 ## Project Details:
+In close collaboration with the Portland based design studio Second Storey.
 Displayed below are comps for the NYPL home page at various points in the process of redesign.
 I helped steer the project towards a more accessible structure.
-I did fine tuning of the layout in React and SASS.
+Much of my work centered around fine tuning of the layout in React and SASS.
 Worked closely with the front end team to implement iconography and type.
 Worked through a wide variety of potential use cases and scenarios with respect to patron devices, cultural background and interests.
 {{< image_wrapper class="portfolio-image-wrapper" >}}

     {{< image